Arthur Keith-Falconer, 10th Earl of Kintore: Career

 Lord Kintore fought in the Boer War between 1900 and 1902 with the Cameron Highlanders.
 During World War I, he fought with the Scots Guard (Special Reserves) achieving the rank of captain.

 Personal life

 On 23 November 1937, Lord Kintore married the American heiress Helena Montagu, Duchess of Manchester (1878–1971).
 Helena, the only child of Eugene Zimmerman of Cincinnati, Ohio (a railroad president and major stockholder in Standard Oil), was the divorced wife of William Montagu, 9th Duke of Manchester.
 From her first marriage, she was the mother of four, including Alexander Montagu, 10th Duke of Manchester.

 Lord Kintore died in London on 26 May 1966, and was buried at Keithhall Burial Ground in Inverurie.
 On his death the Barony of Kintore became extinct and the Lordship of Falconer of Halkerton became dormant.
 His older sister, Lady Ethel Sydney Keith-Falconer (the wife of John Baird, 1st Viscount Stonehaven) became the suo jure 11th Countess of Kintore.
-After her death, her son inherited the Earldom becoming Ian Keith, 12th Earl of Kintore.
+After her death at the age of 100, her son inherited the Earldom becoming Ian Keith, 12th Earl of Kintore.
 His widow died in 1971.